lavishay-technion/ansible_shallow/01_setup/README.md

     - If you have pdf project move into `99_misc/setup/docker`
 - Initialize `docker compose` to start the process of building the lab
     - By the end you should have 5 running containers with ansible-host and nodes 1-4 up and running.
-- Last  but not least, we log into `anisble-host` to start our learning process
+- Last  but not least, we log into `ansible-host` to start our learning process
-    - We will be logged inside `anisble-host container`, with user named `ansible`, and most of tools already provided in there
+    - We will be logged inside `ansible-host container`, with user named `ansible`, and most of tools already provided in there

 ```sh
 git clone  https://gitlab.com/silent-mobius/ansible-compose.git